smarbaa/yt-dlp-ugly-err/README.md

 jupiter.err.ee sometimes gives strange languages for audio streams, and extractor labels them as 'unknown' or 'original'.
 Unrecognized subtitle language gets labeled 'und' (undetermined).
 To avoid fixing them later in some other software, one may use extractor arguments 'unknown', 'original' and 'und' to substitute valid language codes for 'unknown', 'original' and/or 'und', e.g.

     --extractor-args 'UglyERR:unknown=en;original=et;und=de'

+For episodes, the default behaviour is to download also the series they belong to.
+One can opt out of this by specifying parameter `--no-playlist`, sadly, a much more reasonable opt-in by `--yes-playlist` doesn't work.

 ## Usage examples